mendix/docs/content/en/docs/appstore/connectors/opc-ua.md

 1. Add the **OpcUaServer_Overview** page to the navigation of the app, either through the **Navigation** settings, or by adding an **Open Page** button to a page which is already in the navigation (for example the home page).

-2. Find the constant: **UA_ApplicationName** in the `_USE_ME` folder and update this with the information specific to your Client.
-The application name must be unique to the OPC UA Server, the connector has no requirements to the contents of this constant.
-If you have a single Mendix application connecting to the Server you could choose to leave the default value, if you have multiple Mendix applications connecting to the same Server you **must** alter the name to be unique (as per the OPC UA spec).
+2. Update the constant **UA_ApplicationName** in the **_USE_ME** folder with the information specific to your Client.
+The application name must be unique to the OPC UA Server.
+The connector has no requirements to the contents of this constant.
+If you have a single Mendix application connecting to the Server, you can use the default value.
+If you have multiple Mendix applications connecting to the same Server, change the name so that it is unique as per the OPC UA spec.

-*See the OPC UA Specification for more details, this setting is only used by the OPC UA Server.*
+This setting is only used by the OPC UA Server.
+See the OPC UA Specification for more details.

-3. Find the constant: **UA_ApplicationURI** in the `_USE_ME` folder and update this with the information specific to your Client.
-The application URI must be unique to the OPC UA Server, the connector has no requirements to the contents of this constant.
-If you have a single Mendix application connecting to the Server you could choose to leave the default value, if you have multiple Mendix applications connecting to the same Server you **must** alter the name to be unique (as per the OPC UA spec).
+3. Update the constant **UA_ApplicationURI** in the **_USE_ME** folder with the information specific to your Client.
+The application name must be unique to the OPC UA Server.
+The connector has no requirements for the content of this constant.
+If you have a single Mendix application connecting to the Server, you can use the default value.
+If you have multiple Mendix applications connecting to the same Server, change the name so that it is unique as per the OPC UA spec.
+If you use client certificates for authentication, the URI should match the certificate.

-*If you are using client certificates for authentication, the URI should match the certificate.
-See the OPC UA Specification for more details, this setting is only used by the OPC UA Server.*
+This setting is only used by the OPC UA Server.
+See the OPC UA Specification for more details.

+4. If you use subscriptions, set up the **After startup** and **Before shutdown** microflows in your [App Settings](/refguide/project-settings/) as follows: set the **After startup** microflow to **ASu_ReintializeSubscriptions** in the USE_ME folder, and set the **Before shutdown** microflow to **BSd_GracefullyShutdownSubscriptions** in the USE_ME folder.

-4. If you use subscriptions you **must** setup the After Startup & Before Shutdown microflow.
-When subscribing these actions make sure that you re-subscribe when you start your app & that you disconnect when shutting down.
-If you don't use the after startup subscriptions won't reconnect after a reboot.
-If you don't use the before shutdown, the Server will keep the old subscriptions (potentially up to a few hours) and send duplicate messages for this period of time (and can cause exceptions in the client).
+{{% alert color="info" %}}If you do not set up the **After startup** microflow, subscriptions will not reconnect after a reboot.
+If you do not set up the **Before shutdown** microflow, the Server will keep the old subscriptions potentially up to a few hours, and send duplicate messages for this period of time, which can cause exceptions in the Client.{{% /alert %}}

-This is all you need to do to use the connector.
-However, there is also a sample module, [OPC UA Client example implementation](https://marketplace.mendix.com/link/component/114876/), which gives an example of how the connector can be used.
-If you want to look at the sample implementation described in [OPC UA Client example implementation](#example-implementation) you will need to import this into your app in addition to the OPC UA Client Connector.
+The connector is ready for use.

+For an example of the implementation, install the [sample module](https://marketplace.mendix.com/link/component/114876/) and see the [OPC UA Client example implementation](#example-implementation)section.

 ## 4 Usage